millJosh/it3038c-scripts/Lab7/README.md

 # Using Numpy in Python!
 Here is how you can run a python script that I created

-You need to first go to a machine that has python instead perferable a centos machine, which is what I ran my code on
+You need to first go to a machine that has python instead preferable a centos machine, which is what I ran my code on

-To check your python version you can do:
+You should have python since you are apart of this class, and to check your python version you can do:

 #### python --version